ali-raheem/game_of_life/README.md

 A simple Arduino sketch for Conway's Game of Life.
 Uses my [Conway library](https://github.com/ali-raheem/conway).

-The goal was to be somewhat light on memory using a bitfield.

-Serial branch Uses 1 frame buffer + 3 Line buffers (this can be cut down to 2 if a close topology is needed).

-Master is intended to work with 4 FC16 MAX72XX boards.

 ![Output to an LED matrix](LED-32x32.gif)

 ![Output to an LED matrix](LED-32x32.jpg)